Isn’t latex a synthetic/man-made material?

 It starts with the milky liquid sap of the Hevea Brasiliensis rubber tree, which is obtained through a harmless, regenerative process called ‘tapping’.
 (Did you know this process is also used to make maple syrup?)

-During this process, a gelling agent is added to the mix before it is laid to rest in giant moulds to solidify and cure into sheets.
+During this process, a gelling agent is added to the mix before it is laid to rest in moulds to solidify and cure into sheets.
 These very same sheets are then used across our mattress and topper ranges.

 Which production process is your natural latex made with?